 Here at the Leap in!
 HQ, we understand that the NDIS can seem intimidating – especially when you’re new to it.
 It can seem like learning another language at first!

-So we thought we’d go right back to the beginning and list 7 terms that often leave people stumped.
+So we thought we’d go right back to the beginning and provide a small glossary of 7 key NDIS terms that often leave people stumped.

 The National Disability Insurance Agency (NDIA) is a Commonwealth government organisation whose role is to implement the National Disability Insurance Scheme (NDIS).